Do you know what this is?

 I bet you didn’t think that content marketing started with Benjamin Franklin in the 1700s.
 After all, content marketing feels like a modern development.

 However, while the term is fairly new, the practice isn’t.

 For years, businesses and individuals alike have tried to attract attention by creating free or cheap content.

-John Deere, the tractor company, did something similar to Franklin in 1895 when they produced a lifestyle magazine for farmers that they called “The Furrow.”
+John Deere, the tractor company, did something similar to Franklin in 1895 when they produced a lifestyle magazine for farmers called “The Furrow.”

-As you can see in the bottom left-hand corner, the magazine was complimentary.
+As you can see in the bottom left-hand corner, it was a complimentary magazine.

-Now, you might be able to argue that John Deere did this out of the kindness of their heart.
+Now, you could argue that John Deere did this out of the kindness of their hearts.
 Perhaps they simply wanted to help people and didn’t realize the effect that this publication would have on the business’s revenue.

 More than likely, though, that wasn’t the case.

 John Deere did this because they understood the heart of content marketing: what goes around comes around.